 Infertility is a challenge and a journey.
 For patients with IVF failure, it can seem like an endless struggle.
-ReceptivaDx can help these patients find out if endometriosis could be the cause of their IVF failure.
-If that is proven the case, the patient can pursue treatment options.
+ReceptivaDx can help these patients find out if endometriosis may be the cause of their IVF failure.
+If proven to be the case, the patient can pursue treatment options.

 What is Endometriosis?